Pennsylvania

 Pennsylvania treats a drone the same way it treats a walkie-talkie or a cell phone in the field: as a prohibited electronic hunting aid.
 The Game Code's broad "unlawful devices and methods" framework at 34 Pa.C.S.
 Section 2308 bars a range of electronic and mechanical aids to taking game, and the Pennsylvania Game Commission has applied that framework, together with its disturbance-of-wildlife and spotlighting rules, to drone-assisted hunting and recovery.

 That position produced a closely watched real case.
 On December 6, 2023, the Game Commission ran an undercover sting and cited Joshua Wingenroth, a Downingtown drone-services operator, after he used a thermal drone to help recover a client's wounded deer at Welsh Mountain Nature Preserve in Lancaster County.
 Wingenroth, the first person cited in Pennsylvania for recovering game by drone, received four citations, two for unlawful devices and methods, one for disturbance of wildlife, and one for restrictions on recreational spotlighting, facing up to $2,500 in fines and 90 days in jail; the Commission also seized his roughly $10,000 drone.
-A January 2025 appeal hearing revealed the Commission had withheld a recorded call in which an employee told him a drone could be used for recovery, a possible Brady Rule violation that sent the case back for further proceedings.
+A January 16, 2025 summary appeal hearing found the Game Commission had withheld a recorded call in which an employee told him a drone could be used for recovery, a Brady Rule violation; the judge dismissed all charges and ordered the drone returned, and the Game Commission has not refiled.
 Senate Bill 303, introduced in the 2025-2026 session, would create a narrow recovery exception, but it had not been enacted as of this writing.

 Can you legally shoot down a drone over your Pennsylvania property?